 My younger sister took the responsibility of preparing point by point plan of our wide adventure.
 She actually emailed us a word document with the time schedule and pinpoints.
 To be fair she was quite upset we did not memorize or at least printed out our plan.

 It’s easy to create a plan.
 Much harder is to stick to it.

-We prepared 2 countries and at least 8 major sighs to see.
+We prepared 2 countries and at least 8 major signs to see.
 To share it all with you is gonna take more than just one article.
 So much has happened.
 Now I’m gonna tell you all about our trip to the famous salt mine called Wieliczka.

 Wieliczka is a small town in the south of Poland with one of the oldest salt mines in the world.
-It’s origin tracks back to 13 century and nowadays is a popular tourist attraction as over one million tourists visit Wieliczka salt mine every year.
+It’s origin tracks back to the 13 century and nowadays is a popular tourist attraction as over one million tourists visit Wieliczka salt mine every year.

 First stop: Salt mine Wieliczka

 From my hometown of eastern Slovakia to Wieliczka town it took around 5 hours.
 We spend our time listening to the audio of Agata Christie’s detective stories and stand up comedy podcasts.
 Due to our early start, we arrived pretty early I would say, judging from the number of people we saw on our way out.
 From afar you could see many car parking spots and young boys in neon vests signing you to park there.
 Working on commission obviously.